saiedmighani/earthquake_time_series_LSTM/README.md

 ### Data Preparation

-The Earthquake data from San Andreas fault was collected from USGS API, which was publicly available.
-We selected earthquakes from a single fault to compare, hoping to at least isolate the fault structure effects and focus on the earthquake time-series.
-For this study, we worked on 6.9-magnitude Loma Prieta (1989) and 6.0-magnitude Parkfield (2004) Earthquake data.
-These earthquakes occurred the locked and creeping segments of the San Andreas fault, respectively.
-Although the magnitude of the Parkfield was expected, its timing was not expected, making it an interesting test dataset for our model effort.
+I used USGS API to pull the earthquake data for the last 50 years near the state of California.
+The API is publicly available thanks to USGS.
+To download an inclusive enough catalog of earthquakes, I downloaded the earthquakes beyond the state of California from a wide longitude and latitude range of (-133, -107) and (24, 50) degrees respectively (well beyond California).

 <div style="text-align:center"><img src="assets/San_Andreas.png" /></div>
 Figure: San Andreas fault geometry, where the notorious Loma Prieta and Parkfield earthquakes occurred.
 [Source: USGS graphic]<br><br>

 [USGS API](https://earthquake.usgs.gov/fdsnws/event/1/#methods):
-So, keeping all the things in mind, I have decided to go with the United States Geological Survey(USGS) for earthquake data.
+Keeping all the things in mind, I have decided to go with the United States Geological Survey(USGS) for earthquake data.
 USGS provides a very intuitive, easy-to-use, reliable API and web portal service, which provides flexibility in output format, specifying regions of interest and more.
 USGS is a government-operated research center and the data they provide are free of cost and are very reliable because most of them are reviewed by humans before their registration.
 The API request link does not require any authentication.<br>
 ### EDA — 50 years of earthquake data

 The downloaded data contained a wealth of information, including the timing of event, moment magnitudes, intensity (evaluated by a human), and inverted three-dimensional location of the earthquakes.
-For data size considerations, we only considered earthquakes with moment magnitudes larger than 2 as more important ones.
+For data size considerations, we only considered earthquakes with moment magnitudes larger than 2 as the more important ones.

 #### Correlation between location and magnitude
 To better understand the dataset, I assessed the correlation between variables in the dataframe.
 The 2D histograms (Figure below) showed that the majority of the earthquakes occurred in NW-SE, loosely aligning with a certain lineation.
 Also, the magnitude-depth distribution suggested that major earthquakes occurred at a depth of nearly 10 km.
 This suggests that we can use clustering techniques to come up with some engineered features and try to see whether they help us for the forecast problem.
 <div style="text-align:center"><img src="assets/corr_lat_long.png" /></div>
 <div style="text-align:center"><img src="assets/corr_dep_mag.png" /></div>
 Figure: 2D histograms of entire dataset.
 Top: There is strong lineation NW-SE between longitude-latitude.
 Bottom: At the depth of ~10 km, there seems to be clustering of major earthquakes (Image by author).<br>

 ### Feature Engineering: Spatial Clustering
 Figure below shows a schematic concept for developing the features.
 As the figure is self-descriptive, I will not go through the explanations.
 I used DBSCAN algorithm to cluster the events for every 20 consecutive earthquakes beginning from the first datapoint.
 I used longitude, latitude, and depth for a 3D clustering.
 We can define three features as a result of clustering:
 1 — event density (or spatial size of cluster).